Chart Color Schemes

 South Lake - Cockburn Central is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in South Lake - Cockburn Central, as per the latest Census, consisted of 78.6% houses and 21.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Perth metro had 81.2% houses and 18.8% other dwellings.
-Home ownership in South Lake - Cockburn Central stood at 29.1%, with the rest being mortgaged (42.6%) or rented (28.3%).
-The median monthly mortgage repayment was $1,680, lower than Perth metro's average of $1,950.
-The median weekly rent in South Lake - Cockburn Central was $360, compared to Perth metro's $370 and the national average of $375.
-Nationally, South Lake - Cockburn Central's mortgage repayments were below the Australian average of $1,863.
+In South Lake - Cockburn Central, as per the latest Census evaluation, 78.6% of dwellings were houses, with the remaining 21.4% being semi-detached, apartments, or other types.
+This compares to Perth metro's 81.2% houses and 18.8% other dwellings.
+Home ownership in South Lake - Cockburn Central stood at 29.1%, with mortgaged dwellings at 42.6% and rented ones at 28.3%.
+The median monthly mortgage repayment was $1,680, lower than Perth metro's $1,950.
+The median weekly rent figure was $360, compared to Perth metro's $370.
+Nationally, South Lake - Cockburn Central's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing